six-face/user-authentication-systhem/README.md

 Soooo, actually, it's just a trade off, every model has it's bright side and dark side.

 Hopefully, you will enjoy it. : )

+PS: codes also inspired a lot by other people.